IDinsight/ask-a-question/docs/components/index.md

     ---

-    Manage content and urgency detection rules in the database.
+    Manage content in the database.
+Manage urgency detection rules.
 Test the service in the playground.
     Explore usage dashboards.

     [:octicons-arrow-right-24: More info](./admin-app/index.md)